-If your Internet speed used to be adequate but suddenly your videos are buffering for a long time, you need to investigate what’s going on.
-There are a number of factors that could have changed things on your network or in and around your home.
+If your Internet speed used to be adequate, but suddenly your videos are buffering for a long time, you need to investigate what’s going on.
+Several factors could have changed things on your network or in and around your home.

 Worms and Malware

 Worms or other malicious programs may have found their way into your computer network.
 If one of your computers is infected, the virus may be generating network traffic that isn’t immediately obvious.
 Even though you may not be doing anything substantial, extra bandwidth may be in use.
 You need to make sure your anti-virus software is up and running to prevent worms and other malware.
 If your internet at home has slowed down, scan all your family members’ devices.

 A sudden slowdown in Internet speeds at home can also be due to some form of interference with your wireless signal.
 Interference makes your computer take longer to send messages.
 Signal interruptions can be caused by appliances like microwaves and even other wireless signals from your neighbors.
 A new family may have moved in next door, or your neighbors may have moved their router.
 You may need to reposition yours to resolve the problems.